Midway, Scott County, Mississippi

 Midway is an unincorporated community in Scott County, Mississippi, United States.
 Midway is located at the junction of Midway Road and Midway-Odom Road 5.25 mi west-southwest of Walnut Grove.

+The Midway High School, (also known as North Scott High) was originally founded in the 1860s.
+The building was eventually replaced with a Rosenwald School building prior to closing in the 1970s.

+Midway is served by the Midway Volunteer Fire Department.